cr88192/bgbtech_btsr1arch/README.md

 * Goal is to be easier to implement in hardware than my older (SH based) BJX1 designs.
 * Supports predicated instructions.
 * Supports explicitly parallel encodings (WEX2).
+* Has split into 3 major variants (XG1, XG2, and XG3)

 BJX2 currently has an FPU and MMU, with a 48 bit Virtual Address space and a 32-bit Physical Addresses space.
 The ISA and MMU design allow for a 48 bit Physical Address space as well.
 A mode exists where the Virtual Address space is confined to 32-bits, and a subset exists which uses 32-bit addresses.

 Some aspects of BJX2 are still in flux and the design is not yet frozen.
 Update 2021-07: The core ISA of BJX2 has mostly stabilized, and significant design changes have become less frequent.
 Things may still break without warning, though I am making an effort to try to avoid this.

+Update, 2025-03:
+* XG1: Original form of the ISA, 16/32/64/96 bit encodings.
+* XG2: 32/64/96 bit encodings (drops 16-bit for more encoding bits).
+* XG3: Repacked to be encoding-space compatible with RV64G.

+XG1: Natively 32 GPRs for 32-bit encodings, but supports 64 GPRs for a subset.

+XG2: Drops 16 bit ops, can encode 64 GPRs for the entire ISA, also expands immediate fields in various cases.

+XG3: Natively 64 GPRs, can exist in the same encoding space as RV64G (replacing the 16 bit RV-C encodings).
+It is possible to freely mix XG3 and RV64G instructions in this mode (but not RV-C, where RV64GC is a different CPU mode).
+XG3 uses the same register numbering as RISC-V, just merges the X and F registers into a single register space; and uses a variant of the RV64 LP64 ABI.

 bgbcc22 (BGBCC): C compiler, partly reused from my BJX1 project, but modified to add support for BSR1 and BJX2.